unoplatform/uno/doc/articles/features/windows-devices-sensors.md

 #### Android

 On Android, the first reading returns the cumulative number of steps since the device was first booted up.
-I have noticed the sensor does not correctly respect the requested reporting interval, so we implemented this manually to make sure the `ReadingChanged` events are triggered only after the `ReportInterval` elapses.
+The sensor may not correctly respect the requested reporting interval, so the implementation does this manually to make sure the `ReadingChanged` events are triggered only after the `ReportInterval` elapses.

 Since Android 10, your application must declare the permission to use the step counter sensor by adding the following `uses-feature` declaration to the `AndroidManifest.xml` in your project: